 Type of Shoes

 Also, shoe manufacturers cannot make shoes for that purpose alone since disc golf is still a small market compared to other sports.
-Maybe, we wait until the sport grows in popularity, similar to regular golf, and who knows, in the future, we will have a particular shoe design that is made especially for disc golf.
+Maybe, we wait until the sport grows in popularity, similar to regular golf, and who knows, in the future, we will have a particular shoe design that is made specifically for disc golf.

 What’re the Ideal Shoes for Disc Golf?

-Depending on the type of course and climate, a regular pair of running shoes will work out just fine for you.
+Depending on the type of course and climate, a regular pair of running shoes may work out just fine for you.
 The shoe must be durable and robust enough not to roll over the sole when planting the foot laterally on the ground.
 Also, ultra-lightweight running shoes are uncomfortable.
 I feel that they are too flimsy, with the foot sliding sideways when it is planted to the ground, which will cause the foot to jam into the laces.

 What about Flat Shoes?

 Durability is also a big issue when choosing the type of shoes used in playing disc golf.
-Some shoes will just break down quickly with the uppers failing somewhere, or the outsole will just wear out.
+Some shoes will just break down quickly with the uppers failing apart somewhere, or the outsole will just wear out.

 Design of Shoes